-- EPA failed to require meaningful review of the BMPs at individual MS4 to ensure reductions of pollutants to the "maximum extent practicable" (MEP), as required by the CWA. - Process failed to provide adequate public notice and opportunity to request a hearing.
+- EPA failed to require meaningful review of the BMPs at individual MS4 to ensure reductions of pollutants to the "maximum extent practicable" (MEP), as required by the CWA.18 - Process failed to provide adequate public notice and opportunity to request a hearing.

-tors and many others must be taken into consideration when planning a stormwater funding mechanism.
+stormwater management a moving target.
+In addition, utilities must attempt to forecast population and development changes when implementing a program and sizing infrastructure.
+These factors and many others must be taken into consideration when planning a stormwater funding mechanism.
 Last but certainly not least, utilities must strive to structure their fee program in such a way that maximizes the likelihood that the program will survive a possible legal challenge.